 What are the parts of a wooden fence called?

 Different types of fences may be made of different materials, but their basic anatomy is similar.
 Starting from the ground up, the base of a wood fence is the area where the posts enter into the ground.
 In order to provide more stability and strength, it is often recommended and practiced for them to be cemented in.
 A few inches higher up features the bottom rail which helps secure the balusters.
 Balusters, aka pickets, are the vertical columns of wood that are butted together or spaced apart.
 The posts of the fence are dispersed at either end of an entryway or spread out every so often along the line of the fence and act as the foundation hold of the fence as they hold up and connect the pickets/balusters.
 Usually, when these aren’t secured well, the rest of the fence will suffer.
 The top rail of a wooden fence acts in much of the same manner as the bottom rail by both securing the balusters and also attaching to the posts.
 If you have a gate on your fence, your hinges will connect it to a secure post and allow for swinging or turning movement.
-A gate latch will allow for added security in keeping the gate shut with a lock or other device to prevent free opening from the inside or outside of the gate.
+A gate latch will help in keeping the gate shut with a lock or other device.
 (Roof inspections)

 Wood Fence versus Vinyl